jmversteeg/quickgallery/README.md

 1. Insert thumbnails using the built-in editor
 2. Surround said thumbnails with `[quickgallery]` and `[/quickgallery]`
 3. That's actually it
-4. Holy shit that's fucking cool
+4. Holy shit that's so cool
 5. I know

 ### Installation